csc-training/GenieWebApp.jl/docs/src/openshift/container.md

-# Creating a Docker Container
+# Creating Docker Container for the Application
 ## Creating a Dockerfile
 `Dockerfile` defines how Docker builds a container image.
 We should also create a `.dockerignore` file which instructs Docker to ignore certain files such as automatically-generated files or version control (Git) files from the Docker image.